kiranitor123/store-directory/README.md

 Owning a web broser :D

+### To review

+Just clone the github repositori

+Using a GitHub Descktop program or SSH protocol
 ### Usage

 Just run index.html on browser, or run in the command line, like this: